 If you are planning to renovate, or construct a new home or building, the following information will assist you in preparing the documentation required when lodging a development application with Council.
-For further information that may relate to your development or property refer to Council's Development Control Plan 2014 and Local Environmental Plan 2013.

 When buying a property it is important to find out about planning controls or hazards that may affect the land you are seeking to purchase.